big-data-lab-team/OrpailleCC/paper/paper.md

 not available on embedded systems.
 When algorithms cannot be implemented without such functions, the library uses template parameters to request the required functions from the user.
-All algorithms are developed for FreeRTOS [@freertos], a free real-time operating system used in embedded systems, but they should work on any micro-controller with a C++11 compiler.
+All algorithms are developed for FreeRTOS  a free real-time operating system used in embedded systems, but they should work on any micro-controller with a C++11 compiler.
 The C++11 programming language was chosen for its performance as well as its popularity in the